Biden courts Nevada voters after narrow 2020 win | Politics

 Biden courts Nevada voters after narrow 2020 win

-Nevada, with six Electoral College votes toward the 270 needed to be elected president, is viewed as a litmus test for Latino and Hispanic support, and for independent voters.
-Republicans hold a primary on Feb.
-6 in Nevada as well, but Trump won't be on the ballot as he has opted to participate in a Feb.
-8 caucus in the state instead.

-U.S. President Joe Biden will take his pitch for reelection to Nevada voters on Sunday as part of a two-day stop in the battleground state ahead of Tuesday's Democratic primary.
-The president is expected to host at least two campaign events in the arid Western state, which has just over 3 million people, most of them clustered in or near the gambling center of Las Vegas.
+U.S. President Joe Biden took his re-election pitch to Nevada voters on Sunday, part of a two-day stop in the 2024 battleground state ahead of Tuesday's Democratic primary.
+The president attended two campaign events in the arid Western state, which has just over 3 million people, most of them clustered around the gambling and entertainment center Las Vegas.

-Biden will visit the historic Westside, an area northwest of the Las Vegas casino "strip," where Black Americans founded their own casinos and clubs about 100 years ago because of segregation.
+Biden visited the historic Westside, an area northwest of the Las Vegas Strip, where Black Americans faced with segregation founded their own casinos and clubs a century ago.
 Biden appears on Nevada's Democratic presidential primary ballot along with self-help author Marianne Williamson and other lesser-known challengers.
-Democratic U.S. Representative Dean Phillips of Minnesota missed the filing deadline and won't appear on the ballot.
+U.S. Representative Dean Phillips of Minnesota missed the filing deadline and won't appear on the ballot.

-Biden narrowly beat his Republican rival Donald Trump in Nevada by 33,596 votes, or less than 3%, in 2020, and opinion polls show a rematch between the two men, which seems likely in 2024, would be close.
+In 2020, Biden narrowly beat his Republican rival Donald Trump in Nevada by 33,596 votes, or less than 3%, and opinion polls show a rematch between the two men this year, which seems likely, would be close.
 About 30% of Nevada's population is self-described as Latino or Hispanic on the U.S. Census, and Republicans are making some inroads with these voters nationwide.
-Nevada, with six Electoral College votes toward the 270 needed to be elected president, is viewed as a litmus test for Latino and Hispanic support, and for independent voters.

 Republicans hold a primary on Feb.
 6 in Nevada as well, but Trump won't be on the ballot as he has opted to participate in a Feb.
 8 caucus in the state instead.
 Nevada has about 705,000 registered Democrats, 646,000 registered Republicans and nearly 768,000 who are "nonpartisan," according to the latest state figures.

 Tuesday's Republican and Democratic primary voters also have the option to vote for "None of these candidates."
-As the November election draws closer, Biden and his team are traveling the United States, including stops in Nevada, to talk about the recession-defying economy, and the impact of the president's clean energy tax breaks, union support and infrastructure investment.
+In November, the state's six Electoral College votes will be up for grabs, toward the 270 needed to be elected president.
+As the election draws closer, Biden and his team are traveling the United States to talk about the recession-defying economy, and the impact of the president's clean energy tax breaks, union support and infrastructure investment.

+"We have to win," Biden told supporters on Sunday after detailing his case against Trump.
+"I give you my word, we have to.
+There's not much of a choice here."
+In December, Biden visited Las Vegas to tout a new high-speed rail development that will connect the city and Los Angeles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)